maddy9117/my-vite-app/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:5173` to view the application.

 ### Backend Setup

 Ensure you have the **Spring Boot REST API** running and connected to the **MongoDB** database.
-Refer to the backend repository or documentation for instructions on setting up and running the API.

 ### MongoDB Configuration

-Make sure MongoDB is installed and running on `localhost:27017`.
-The backend application will use MongoDB to store data such as user information and product details.
+The backend application will use MongoDB to store data such as user information and product, cart and order details.

 ## Authentication